agl-alexglopez/ccc/INSTALL.md

 ## User Presets

 If you do not like the default presets, create a `CMakeUserPresets.json` in this folder and place your preferred configuration in that file.
 Here is my preferred configuration to get you started.
-I like to use a newer gcc version than the default presets specify.
+I like to use the newest version of gcc that I have installed.

 ```json
 {